GeraldCNelson/perennialCrops/README.md

 The two figures for the paper use the pdf graphics driver built in to base R. The code used to produce Figure 1 and Figure 2 also uses the pdfcrop program to trim the white spaces around the edges of the pdf.

 For Mac users, run this code from a terminal to install pdfcrop.
 This uses the homebrew system (https://brew.sh).
 A plug - homebrew is a really nice way to manage all sorts of code that the MacOS should have but doesn't.
+It also works for linux users.
 `brew install --cask mactex`

 For windows users.
 I have found these directions but can't verify them